Task+Tech Fit Check

 Task by task

-This is a first-pass self-check — a prompt for where to look.
+The task comparison uses a broad international reference.
+This is a first-pass self-check: a prompt for where to look.
 It reads how you described each task, so it reflects your own sense of the work and context.
-The task comparison uses a broad international reference.

 Sources & method